 The Dutch Cancer Atlas, launched in January 2023 by the Netherlands Comprehensive Cancer Organisation (IKNL) is now available also in English.
 The interactive online atlas shows geographical patterns… more

 The new Quality Check Software Kit is now available for download.
-It includes the new QCS 2.1 and the latest version of the CVS Data Layout Converter, the tool used to check the compatibility of the incidence file format with the QCS according to the latest ENCR-… more
+It includes the new QCS 2.1 and the latest version of the CVS Data Layout Converter, the tool used to check the compatibility of the incidence file format with the QCS according to… more

 This User Insights Survey is part of the… more